AdaCore/spark2014/docs/ug/appendix.rst

    abstraction are given as constituents in the refinement of the more visible state is not checked (|SPARK| Reference Manual rule 7.2.6(6)).

+#. |GNATprove| does not permit formal parameters to be mentioned
+   in the ``input_list`` of an Initializes Aspect, contrary to |SPARK| Reference Manual 7.1.5(4).
+This limitation is only relevant for packages that are nested inside subprograms.

 Flow Analysis Limitations
 -------------------------